vcmi/vcmi/docs/modders/Entities_Format/Spell_Format.md

 		// If true, then creature capable of casting this spell can cast this spell on itself
 		// If false, then creature can only cast this spell on other units "canCastOnSelf" : false,

+		// If true, then creature capable of casting this spell can cast this spell only on itself "canCastOnlyOnSelf" : false,

 		// If true the creature will not skip the turn after casting a spell "canCastWithoutSkip": false,